Authority: Northern Heart Hospital Penang

 Why Excess Salt Becomes Dangerous

-Eating too much salt isn’t just about adding extra flavor — it rewires how your body manages fluids, blood pressure, and inflammation.
+Eating too much salt isn’t just about adding extra flavour, it rewires how your body manages fluids, blood pressure, and inflammation.

 Fluid Retention and Its Impact on Blood Pressure